Love Letters/In the Pocket

 Assembled 2018 - 2020

-All the love letters are unopened except for the double-sided collage of Leon Russell.
+All the love letters on the Chelsea door are unopened except for the double-sided collage of Leon Russell.

 On 8.31.18, I posted an open call on Facebook for love letters to a rock star.